Aziroshin/citygamesystems/README.md

 (generated) facade.

 The base facade image for this was generated using img2img, using a "template" image (see the `facade_d_1.*_grid_fixed.xcf` files).
-The files contain guides that help in placing the windows and the door, whereas the overall canvas is to be thought as corresponding to the grid in the Blender file ( the `QuarterGrid_Middle` object in Blender when viewed from the front (the `1` (numpad) view if you use the default shortcuts)).
-Mind you that the windows and door here serve as a basis for Mitsua to generate window and door shaped approximations that serve as a base for inpainting.
+The files contain guides that help in placing the windows and the door, whereas the overall canvas is to be thought of as corresponding to the grid in the Blender file (the `QuarterGrid_Middle` object in Blender when viewed from the front (the`1` (numpad) view if you use the default shortcuts)).
+However, as the grid in the file is offset by two of its quads on Blender's z axis, it doesn't correspond precisely here, as the texture doesn't come with a sous-de-terre bit.
+Also, mind you that the windows and the door here only serve as a basis for Mitsua to generate window and door shaped approximations that serve as a base for inpainting.

-The template idea could be expanded into fully automated facade generation at runtime, albeit it would either have to be exact enough to map to a 3D facade model, or such a model would have to be generated based on the generated facade texture (basically what's been done by hand in this case).
+The template idea could be expanded into fully automated facade generation at runtime, albeit it would either have to be exact enough to map to a 3D facade model, or such a model would have to be generated based on the generated facade texture (basically what's been done by hand here).

 ## Licensing
 The default license for the project is MIT (refer to [LICENSE-MIT](LICENSE-MIT)).
-The license of the blender addon [raw_export](utils/raw_export/blender_addon/raw_export) is [GPL-3.0-or-later](utils/raw_export/blender_addon/raw_export/LICENSE.md) (the [LICENSE-GPL](LICENSE-GPL) file in the repository's root is included for the sole purpose of github picking it up (via [licensee](https://github.com/licensee/licensee)), so that it's clear that not everything is licensed under the MIT).
+The license of the blender addon [raw_export](utils/raw_export/blender_addon/raw_export) is [GPL-3.0-or-later](utils/raw_export/blender_addon/raw_export/LICENSE.md) (the [LICENSE-GPL](LICENSE-GPL) file in the repository's root is included for the sole purpose of GitHub picking it up (via [licensee](https://github.com/licensee/licensee)), so that it's clear that not everything is licensed under the MIT).

 #### Some files are also released according to the CC0: